 For questions or technical support from ISTS, our technical consultant, please email firstname.lastname@example.org.
 Enter AAUW-CAG if the website prompts you for a program key.
 We encourage applicants not to opt out of communications from ISTS, to ensure you receive important communications from AAUW.

 Community Action Grants

-Community Action Grants provide funding to individuals, AAUW branches and AAUW state organizations as well as community-based nonprofits for innovative programs or non-degree research projects that promote education and equity for women and girls.
+Community Action Grants provide funding to individuals, AAUW branches and AAUW state organizations as well as community-based nonprofits for general operating support and innovative projects that promote education and equity for women and girls.
 Since 1972, AAUW has provided support to hundreds of communities across the United States.

 Notification of decisions emailed to applicants.
 AAUW is not able to honor requests for earlier notification.

 When a date falls on a weekend or holiday, the date will be observed on the following business day.

 - Applicants must be individuals, AAUW branches, AAUW state organizations or local community-based nonprofit organizations (including universities).